spew8712/jpegview/README.md

      * Incompatible formats/loaders: GDI+ (GIF, BMP), WIC, PSD, RAW.
      * Reworked and added a ReaderBMP method to read from memory.
 It has another untidy bit: it creates the CJPEGImage instead of CImageLoadThread caller, as other loaders do.
   * Known issues:
-     * miniz: unable to uncompress files beyond ~5MB, such as BMP images.
-May need to find a better library after all?
+     * [Fixed] miniz: unable to uncompress files beyond ~2MB, such as BMP images.
+Found a quick fix, but don't know why it is so.
+       * May need to find a better library after all?
+So as to support 7z et al archive as well.
     * compilation problem ('incomplete' file): so have to disable usage of precompilied headers in JPEGView.
     * JxlReader has a memory leak.
 It is supplied a pBuffer allocated by CImageLoadThread, but randomly deallocates it or not.
 * Reworked navigation keys to page through the archive's images when in manga/CBZ mode.